j-mohammadi/RL-RacingCar/README.md

         return reward
 ```

 The reward below ranges from *-1* to *+1*.
-However we also added a negative reward that equals *-10* every time the agent crahses against a wall.
+However we also added a negative reward that equals *-10* every time the agent crashes against a wall.
 This event also triggers the termination of the episode, encouraging the agent to avoid walls.

 ## Multi Agent

-When running the code below, I realised that what while learning was indeed happening, the python programm was slow, even with `tensorflow-gpu` activated.
+When running the code above, I realised that what while learning was indeed happening, the python programm was slow, even with `tensorflow-gpu` activated.
 I then decided to make some modification to the algorithm in order to further reduce computing time.

-The first thing I did was to create a copy of the environment without GPU thanks to the class `car_environment_blind:`so that we save some displaying time.
+The first thing I did was to create a copy of the environment without GPU thanks to the class `car_environment_blind` so that we save some displaying time.
 Then, I implemented an DQN algorithm that used several agent-environments pairs, and compute the `.predict()` methods simulstaneously for outputing action values.
 This change is paramount because tensorflow's neural networks are not optimized for predicting single values.

 Those changed displayed below helped me greatly reduce learning time.